Live notebook

 fig.subplots_adjust(wspace=0)

 Let’s refine both the PCs and orientations using pattern matching (see the pattern matching tutorial for details).
-We will use the Nelder-Mead implementation from the NLopt package, which is an optional dependency of kikuchipy (see the installation guide for details).
+We use the Nelder-Mead implementation from the NLopt package, which is an optional dependency of kikuchipy (see the installation guide for details).

 [19]: